Well, this is awkward…

-If you’re particularly prone to these uncomfortable instances, relax.
-We’re here to help.
-We’ve already covered our top five irritating office habits and how to deal with them, but here are a few of the most common awkward situations that may arise in the workplace, and how you should deal with them:
+We’ve already covered our top five irritating office habits and how to deal with them, but here are a few of the most common awkward situations that may arise in the office (and how to deal with them).

 Fragrance is subjective, but if you’re finding it particularly difficult to work along someone’s overwhelming scent, it’s best to get it out in the open.